Anishu-Raj/MST-Supply-Chain-Optimization/README.md

 - Sort all edges by weight
 - Add the smallest edge if it doesn't form a cycle
 - Uses **Union-Find**
+- Used in Spase Graphs
 - **Time Complexity:** `O(E log E)`

 ### 🔹 Prim’s Algorithm
 - Start from any node
 - Add the smallest edge connecting to a new node
 - Uses **Min Heap (Priority Queue)**
+- Used in Dense Graphs
 - **Time Complexity:** `O(E log V)`

 ---